 The First Time I Left the House

 I adopted Gigi on a Saturday.
 By Monday I had to go to work.
 I left her in her crate with a chew toy, a blanket, and a radio playing soft music because the internet told me that helps.
-This chihuahua separation anxiety guide covers everything you need to know.
+If you’re reading about chihuahua separation anxiety, you’re in the right place.

 I came home to a crate covered in drool.
 The blanket had been shredded.
 The chew toy was untouched.
 Gigi was shaking, panting, and had scratched at the crate door until her paw was raw.
 She had also destroyed a pillow I left within reach of the crate, pulling it through the bars piece by piece.